funidata/grok-test/README.md

 ```

-The `*.log` and `*.out` files should be commited to version control as test-case input/expected-output files
+The `*.log` and `*.out` files should be commited to version control as test-case input/expected-output files.

+The script also writes temporary `.new` and `.diff` files, which should also get cleaned up.

 # Requirements